 - Transaction Performance

-- Business Transaction Performance: Groups metrics related to load, response time, slow calls, stalls, etc. with business transactions
+- Business Transaction Performance: Groups metrics related to load, response time, slow calls, stalls, so on, with business transactions.

 - Node Health

-- Node Health-Hardware, JVM, CLR: Groups metrics like CPU and heap usage, disk I/O, etc. with nodes
+- Node Health-Hardware, JVM, CLR: Groups metrics like CPU and heap usage, disk I/O, so on, with nodes.

-- Node Health-Transaction Performance: Groups metric related to load, response time, slow calls, stalls, etc. with nodes
+- Node Health-Transaction Performance: Groups metric related to load, response time, slow calls, stalls, so on, with nodes.

-- Node Health-JMX: Java only, groups metrics related to connection pools, thread pools, etc with specific JMX instances and objects in specific nodes and tiers
+- Node Health-JMX: Java only, groups metrics related to connection pools, thread pools, so on, with specific JMX instances and objects in specific nodes and tiers.

 - User Experience-Browser Apps

-- IFrames: Groups metrics like first-byte time, requests per minute, etc. with the performance of iframes for the end user
+- IFrames: Groups metrics like first-byte time, requests per minute, so on, with the performance of iFrames for the end user.

-- AJAX Requests: Groups metrics like Ajax callback execution time, errors per minute, etc. with the performance of Ajax requests for the end user
+- AJAX Requests: Groups metrics like Ajax callback execution time, errors per minute, so on, with the performance of Ajax requests for the end user.

 - User Experience-Mobile Apps